How we are helping

 Australia’s regional programs complement its bilateral programs across the Pacific.
 Our regional programs include those that assist the Federated States of Micronesia manage their fishery (through the Forum Fisheries Agency), mitigate the impacts of severe climate, tidal and oceanographic events, (through the Climate and Oceans Support Program in the Pacific), and strengthen governance and accountability (through the Pacific Islands Centre for Public Administration, the Pacific Financial Technical Assistance Centre and the Pacific Regional Audit Initiative).

 Australia’s bilateral aid program in the Federated States of Micronesia supports the following strategic objectives:

 Objective 1: Improving the quality of basic education

 Australia, along with the Government of FSM and the Asian Development Bank, is co-financing the Improving Quality Basic Education Project to help improve the effectiveness and efficiency of the national and state education systems, and drive gains in early grade learning (Australia’s contribution is valued at $2.4 million over the six years to 2023).
 Australia has also deployed two education specialists to assist the Department of Education to coordinate effective implement of the project.

 Objective 2: Achieving gender equality and enhancing women’s empowerment

-Australia is working to address issues of gender equality in FSM by funding priority initiatives under the Pacific Women Shaping Pacific Development FSM Country Plan 2015–18.
-This is part of the Australian Government’s Pacific Women Shaping Pacific Development regional program which commits $320 million over 10 years to improve the political, economic and social opportunities of Pacific women in 14 Pacific countries.
-The FSM country plan aims to foster economic empowerment of women, increase the participation of women in public life and decision making and reduce the incidence of gender based violence.
+Australia is working to address gender equality in the Federated States of Micronesia by funding priority activities under the Pacific Women Shaping Pacific Development Federated States of Micronesia Country Plan.
+This is part of the Australian Government’s Pacific Women Shaping Pacific Development initiative that commits $320 million over 10 years to improve political, economic and social opportunities of Pacific women.
+The FSM country plan aims to foster economic empowerment of women, increase the participation of women in public life and decision making, and reduce the incidence of gender based violence.